Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

     * Find your webform, click the "Edit" link, then click the "Webform" tab, then click the "Form settings" button.

 ![webform_06.png](/how_to_documentation/images/webform_06.png)

+* Figure 7: Congiguring the confirmation message of a webform

 * Submission Settings
   * Confirmation message: "Thank you for submitting your caption." (example only)